 I’m not a morning person.
-I always set an alarm, or three, to ensure that I wake up exactly when I need to.
-Then I end up pushing the snooze button time and time again as I attempt to get a little more shut-eye.
-When I’m finally awake and out of bed, I’d rather not talk until given a few minutes (or hours!) to fully emerge from my sleepy stupor.
-Sound familiar?
+I always set an alarm — or three — to ensure that I wake up exactly when I need to.
+Then, I end up pushing the snooze button time and time again as I attempt to get a little more shut-eye.
+When I’m finally awake and out of bed, I’d rather not talk until I fully emerge from my sleepy stupor.

 Why sleep is important